 The bay is located in Phang Nga province, in which you will find the great Khao Lak holiday town with its wonderful beaches and Ton Pariwat National Park with its whitewater rafting which is open all year long.
 In addition there are other tourist attractions in the area such as ATV’s and elephant trekking, etc.

 There are tens of islands in Phang Nga bay, some are small and some are big and many of them could have made the Guinness book of records for their beauty and special shapes.
 These islands’ Thai names describe their special shapes, such as Khao Mah Ju which means the dog mountain, or Ko Nom Sao which means a woman’s breasts, Ko Tapu which means the nail island or by its more familiar name – James Bond island, etc. I will elaborate about the most important islands which are the target of most cruises to Phang Nga bay.

-Thailand Travel Info : Ko Tapu and Ko Ping Gan – Ko Ping Gan means the islands which support one another and Ko Tapu means the nail island.
+Thailand Travel Guide : Ko Tapu and Ko Ping Gan – Ko Ping Gan means the islands which support one another and Ko Tapu means the nail island.
 These are the most famous islands in Phang Nga bay as the James Bond movie “The man with the golden gun” was shot there.